Creating a Strategy

 Step 1: Browse available signals

 Start by exploring what signals are available.
-The signals endpoint returns all 136 active signals with their metadata, parameters, and valid ranges.
+The signals endpoint returns every active signal with its metadata, parameters, and valid ranges.

 You can also search for signals by name or keyword: